The Lord & Schryver Conservancy preserves, interprets and stewards

 Welcome to Lord & Schryver Conservancy

 The Lord & Schryver Conservancy grew out an increasing awareness in the Salem community about the work of landscape architects Elizabeth Lord and Edith Schryver and a concern for the fate of their gardens at "Gaiety Hollow"--their home, studio, and the tour de force of their life work.
 Lord & Schryver were the first female landscape architects to own and operate their own firm in the Pacific Northwest and designed over 250 landscapes and gardens in the region between 1929-1969.
-In 2015, the Lord & Schryver Conservancy acquired Gaiety Hollow and is currently restoring the gardens and making them open to the public.
+In 2015, the Lord & Schryver Conservancy acquired Gaiety Hollow and is currently restoring the garden and opening it to the public.

 Gaiety Hollow is a historic site and public garden.
 The mission of the organization is to “preserve and interpret the legacy of Lord and Schryver to promote a greater understanding of their contribution to Northwest landscape architecture.”
 Gaiety Hollow serves the public by providing a space for historical display gardens, educational programs, conserved archival materials, and small event rental.
 Gaiety Hollow is a unique garden and is a regional resource for garden design, plant display, and education that welcomes visitors in a historic and aesthetically pleasing environment.
 The gardens are open on select days or by appointment.
 They are located at 545 Mission St in Salem, OR.

-Lord & Schryver Conservancy volunteers assist in the restoration of the Lord & Svhryver gardens at Deepwood Museum & Gardens and continue to maintain the historic gardens in partnership with the City of Salem.
+Lord & Schryver Conservancy volunteers assist in the restoration of the Lord & Schryver gardens at Deepwood Museum & Gardens and continue to maintain the historic gardens in partnership with the City of Salem.

 Stay up-to-date and see what's happening at Gaiety Hollow and the historic gardens at Deepwood by following our blog.